 NOTICE Perform the engine oil level verification within 10 seconds after engine stop.
-Engine oil is discharging quickly from oil tank into engine after engine stop which may result in improper oil level reading.

 - 3.1 Unscrew the dipstick to remove it and wipe clean. - 3.2 Insert the dipstick into the filler tube and tighten it

 Step 1: Insert dipstick Step 2: Tighten dipstick.